tpgmartin/front-end/docs/css-guidelines.md

 IDs can and should still be used for JavaScript and for anchor links.

-See this demonstration of the potential difficulties - http://jsfiddle.net/csswizardry/gTZGq/1/
+See the potential difficulties of using IDs with the Twitter component in this example  - http://jsfiddle.net/csswizardry/gTZGq/1/.
+Here is a better example of how this could be written - http://jsfiddle.net/csswizardry/gTZGq/3/

 ## Further reading